Tuscan Leather: Background

 "Tuscan Leather" was written by Drake, Anthony Palman and Noah Shebib, and was produced by Drake's longtime collaborator Noah "40" Shebib.
 It borrows its name from the Tom Ford fragrance of the same name, which generally ranges from $220-$535.
 The song utilizes a vocal sample from "I Have Nothing", written by David Foster and Linda Thompson-Jenner, who receive writing credits, and performed by Whitney Houston.
 It also contains interpolations of "Serious", written by Warren McGlone and Lawrence Parker, and samples "When Seasons Change" (live) by Curtis Mayfield.

-It was recorded at Noble Street Studios in Toronto and Metalworks Studios in Missisauga, Ontario, along with Tree Sound Studios in Atlanta, Georgia and Marvin's Room in Hollywood, California.
+It was recorded at Noble Street Studios in Toronto and Metalworks Studios in Mississauga, Ontario, along with Tree Sound Studios in Atlanta, Georgia and Marvin's Room in Hollywood, California.
 "Tuscan Leather" was recorded by Shebib and Noel Cadastre, while the pair received assistance from Luke Neveille, Jeff Crake, Miguel Scott, and John Nettlesbey.
 Lindsey Warner assisted Noel "Gadget" Campbell Toronto's Studio 306 in mixing the song.
 Background vocals for the song were provided by Cappadonna, while Shebib handled all the instrumentation.
 However, Adrian "X" Eccleston played the guitar, and additional drum programming was done by Matthew "Boi-1da" Samuels and Nineteen85.